Grading:

 |

 Note: ASPIRE Program course.
 All students are welcome to register.
 This is a traditional in-person, ON-CAMPUS class with scheduled meetings on the days and times listed above.
-Class may be web-enhanced using Canvas.
-Students in the course will be required to take a proctored exam in-person and on-campus on Friday, May 19th, 2023 from 09:40 AM to 11:40 AM.
+Class may be web-enhanced using Canvas and/or other applications.
+Students in the course will be required to take a proctored exam in-person and on-campus on Friday, May 17, 2024 from 09:40 AM to 11:40 AM.
 For additional class-specific requirements, please email the course instructor.
 This is a ZTC (zero textbook cost) section.
 If there is a required textbook, you will be able to access it online for free.
 To find out more about these courses, visit www.evc.edu/zero-textbook-cost-ztc-courses

 |